henryjameslau/henryjameslau.github.io/_posts/2018-12-12-accessible-colour-palettes.md

 Analysing the colours we can see chroma increases and lightness decreases.
 If you think this palette looks familiar you'd be right.
 It's the [blue palette from colorbrewer](http://colorbrewer2.org/#type=sequential&scheme=Blues&n=5).

-This is what is called a single hue as although the hue varies, it's pretty constant.
+This is a single hue palette as although the hue varies, it's pretty constant.

 ##### Multi-hue sequential palettes

 Although this colour scale is good, there are benefits from using multi-hue sequences.
-From Gregor Aisch [article](https://www.vis4.net/blog/2013/09/mastering-multi-hued-color-scales/) on colour
+From Gregor Aisch's [article](https://www.vis4.net/blog/2013/09/mastering-multi-hued-color-scales/) on colour

 > Hue variation provides a better color contrast and thus makes the colors easier to differentiate.